 ''I mean I had thought about this a lot.
 I didn't just go head first into what I did back in those days.
 It's hard for a younger person to believe how difficult the situation was with race and

 this sort of thing, although, I still say the South loved the black man better than anybody in the North.
 I'm not trying to start another Civil War, but that's a fact, and I traveled it long and hard north, south, east and west.
 My advice is that really there

 something that you've done and done your best and it doesn't work then I can tell you one thing, you still will be a happier person even with the disappointment in your mind of what didn't

 ''There is nothing in this world greater than somebody having the conviction of something and trying their best and giving it their all.
 If

 you don't believe that that will keep you absolutely with a sharp mind and a sharp idea about what's going on around you, try it and just fail a little bit and you'll see how much you have learned.
 It is a great asset to live in this day and age and I just

 wish I could run the clock back or the calender back 'cause I would be right back, head first in the music if I was a young person.
 I would be in the experimental stuff.
 I don't give a damn what anybody else was doing I would be doing something different''.

 ''I am not careless at all in advising young people to just go crazy.
 That's not it.
 And so what if you make a little mistake.
 I had so much responsibility on me with my

 family and no father and an older mother and a deaf-mute aunt and two smaller children and a wife and you know, hell, so what, I was still luckier that a hell of a lot of people.
 Don't be afraid to follow that dream.
 I mean just don't be afraid to do it''.

 ''I'm being honest with you, I don't know where you're from, but Mississippi was one of the greatest states in the Union to understand what was going on at Sun as evidenced

 by the people and the music that's come out of the state.
 So it's highly appropriate that they want to put up with me down there and I'll let 'em ask me a couple of questions''.

-with Sam Phillips founder of Sun Records by Stanfield Gray, Music Editor ''Oxford Town, issue October 16 to 22, 1997.
+''Everything Under The Sun'' interview with Sam Phillips founder of Sun Records by Stanfield Gray, Music Editor ''Oxford Town, issue October 16 to 22, 1997.

 © - 706 UNION AVENUE SESSIONS - ©